ManiAm/RAG-Mail/README.md

 ### Embedding

 We use the `bge-large-en-v1.5` embedding model because it provides high-quality semantic representations while supporting a context window of up to 512 tokens.
 To stay within this limit and avoid truncation, the combined thread content (including attachments) is split using a chunk size of `1,800` characters - an approximate upper bound for 512 tokens in typical English text.
 This strategy ensures each chunk maintains coherent meaning while remaining compatible with the model’s constraints.
-Each chunk is then embedded and stored in the Qdrant vector database through a backend API exposed by the RAG-Talk system.
+Each chunk is then embedded and stored in the Qdrant vector database through a backend API exposed by the RAG-Search system.

 | Model Name           | Model Type | Vector Size | Max Tokens | Max Characters |
 |----------------------|------------|-------------|------------|----------------|